ndebuhr/fishbot/README.md

     1. Rate-based 30-minute ban for exceeding 60 requests/minute
         * Enforcement key is the concatenation of IP address and HTTP path
 1. BigQuery dataset for prompt-response usage reporting
+1. A small Memorystore for Redis instance to back aggregate LLM request rate-limiting